Connect With Us

 About the Play: A long, long time ago, Leda makes love to a swan.
 3,000 years later, Michelangelo paints a picture.
 350 years later, Rudolph impulsively buys it.
 128 years later, Dave and Fiona stand in a museum, gazing at what is left.
 Set in a world of bizarre romantic obsessions, “99 Ways” explores the dark corners of desire, and the eternal mysteries of love.

-2016/ 2017 NWI Artist-in-Residence: Seeking a playwright, theatre maker/deviser, composer/ lyricist or choreographer for a new full-length work in progress that has been partially developed but not yet fully produced.
+2016/ 2017 NWI Artist(s)-in-Residence: Seeking a playwright (or a playwright/ director team), theatre maker/deviser, composer/ lyricist or choreographer for a new full-length work or work in progress.
+The work can be new, partially developed or presented, but not yet fully produced.

 Artist(s) Fee to be determined by the scope of the project.

-Please submit proposal, artist's statement, resume and/or CV, project description, cast breakdown, and a sample of the work (video, text, or other format).
-All submissions will be curated by the NWI Committee in partnership with our producers-in-residence, Bisno Productions.
-DEADLINE: March 1st, 2016.
+All submissions will be curated by the NWI Committee (comprised of MSU theatre faculty) in partnership with our producers-in-residence, Bisno Productions.
+DEADLINE: April 30, 2016.

 Send submissions to Andi Stover: firstname.lastname@example.org